NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ## Submission Transactions

 Submission involves a series of transactions initiated by the submitter, that create and link nodes according to their [schemas](#nodes-properties-links-and-schemas), constructing a graph that can be represented by the diagram provided [here](https://gdc.nci.nih.gov/node/8396/).
-With the exception of `program` and `project` administrative nodes created by the GDC, all new nodes must be linked, at creation, to existing nodes or to new nodes being created in the same transaction.
+With the exception of `program` and `project`, which are administrative nodes created by the GDC, all new nodes must be linked, at creation, to existing nodes or to new nodes being created in the same transaction.
 For example, a submitter cannot create a `portion` node unless the submitter either (1) has previously created the corresponding `case` and `sample` nodes, or (2) is creating those nodes in the same transaction.
 This also means that nodes cannot be deleted if they have "child" nodes attached to them.

 If multiple nodes are being created and/or updated in a transaction, and an error is encountered for one of the nodes, then the transaction will fail and no changes will be made to the GDC.